Previous CURRENTS

 Eighteenth-Century England’s Charitable Corporation: A Cautionary Tale of Micro-lending, Financial Fraud, and Government Bailouts

-Amy Froide, Professor, History, and 2018 Dresher Center Residential Faculty Fellow
+Amy Froide, Professor, History; and Fall 2018 Dresher Center Residential Faculty Fellow

 Railroad Track of Violence: Stories About the Chinese in Nineteenth-Century America

-Irene Chan, Associate Professor, Visual Arts, and 2018 Dresher Center Residential Faculty Fellow
+Irene Chan, Visual Arts; and Fall 2018 Dresher Center Residential Faculty Fellow

 ‘They Ask, Why Do You Talk Like That; I Ask, Why Don’t You Want to Talk Like That?’: Analyzing the Online Speech and Identity Practices of Black Female Undergraduates

-Erin Berry, PhD Student, Language, Literacy and Culture; Dresher Center Graduate Student Residential Fellow
+Erin Berry, PhD Student, Language, Literacy and Culture; and Fall 2017 Dresher Center Graduate Student Residential Fellow

 The Influence of Gender on Research in Avian Behavior: Diversity of Researchers Speeds Progress